 Foraging range of Grey-headed Flying-foxes from the Adelaide camp site; optimal foraging range is within 20 km of the camp site (inner circle), but bats may range up to 50 km from the camp (outer circle) each night in search of food.

 In South Australia, Grey-headed Flying-foxes feed in tree canopies on blossom and nectar of banksias, grevilleas, tea-trees and gum trees e.g. spotted and lemon-scented gums, and on the fleshy fruit of date palms, lilly pillys, Moreton Bay figs, and mulberries.

 Future trends and expectations

-The Grey-headed Flying-fox colony in Adelaide has increased steadily since 2010.
-However, increased numbers are primarily from movements of bats into the area and not from breeding.
-Until recently (summer 2015−16), little successful breeding has been observed in the Adelaide colony.
+The Grey-headed Flying-fox colony in Adelaide increased steadily from 2010.
+However, increased numbers were primarily from movements of bats into the area from interstate, and not from breeding.
+Successful breeding in SA has been intermittent, with high temperatures impacting on the survival of young most years.

 The colony growth is anticipated to stabilise when food resources become limiting.
 When this happens, seasonal increases and decreases in food availability are likely to see a corresponding change in the size of Adelaide’s flying fox colony.
 For example, one permanent camp in Melbourne can increase from 8000 in winter, to more than 30,000 in summer.
 It appears reasonable to expect that 20,000-30,000 animals will eventually reside at the Adelaide camp site during times of peak resource availability.

 The recent (December 2018) decline in numbers suggests that we may have reached carrying capacity, expressed as a shortage of food.
 The notion of a lack of food has also been supported by some animals captured, during a recent University of Western Sydney research exercise (in 2018), which saw animals in poorer condition than previously seen in SA, and juveniles coming into care being underweight for their size.